5% lower energy costs using the Eco-2-System compared to a 3.2 COP with leading systems that use a glycol/brine loop.

 The CO₂ is constantly boiling in the tubes.
 Because boiling always occurs at a constant specific temperature, the temperature of the concrete slab stays a constant 19°F (-7°C).
 Thanks to the Eco-2-System, when the Zamboni machine resurfaces the ice, the water freezes immediately making the ice drier and smoother.

 "Another benefit of the transcritical CO₂ cycle is that it yields a lot of heat that can be reclaimed to make lots of hot water," added Simard.
-"We use a Danfoss EKC 326a gas cooler control to keep the CO₂ vapour in the transcritical range.
-Then the vapour is discharged from the gas cooler at 212°F (100°C) into two heat reclaim units to create hot water for showers and space heaters."
+"We use a Danfoss EKC 326a gas cooler control to keep the CO₂ vapor in the transcritical range.
+Then the vapor is discharged from the gas cooler at 212°F (100°C) into two heat reclaim units to create hot water for showers and space heaters."

 Thanks to heat reclaim, last winter the arena did not require any backup heating for hot water, which reduced energy costs.
 The Eco-2-System's Coefficient of Performance (COP) is 3.35 (11.43 EER equivalent) when operating in continuous heat reclaim mode and 3.56 (12.1 EER) when the outdoor ambient temperature falls below 41°F (5°C).
 Compared to a 3.2 COP with leading systems that use a glycol/brine loop, the Eco-2-System reduces annual refrigeration costs by nearly 5 percent.